jochemvangrondelle/bank-importer/SECURITY.md

 ## Reporting a Vulnerability

-If you discover a security vulnerability within Bank Importer Thailand, please send an email to maintainers or admin@vangrondelle.net.
+If you discover a security vulnerability within Bank Importer Thailand, please report it through [GitHub Security Advisories](https://github.com/jochemvangrondelle/bank-importer/security/advisories/new) or send an email to jochem@vangrondelle.net.

 ### What to Include